 Crab is a crustacean particularly prized by chefs and seafood lovers for its delicate and sweet flesh.
 In Quebec, the most popular crab is the snow crab from our coasts, available alive and fresh during the season, and in frozen whole legs or meat throughout the year.
 You will also find frozen Alaskan King crab legs, seasonal softshell crab and Dungeness crab, and fresh crab meat to make delicious crab cakes!

-Crab is often sold cooked and frozen, a method that helps maintain quality.
-Since it is already cooked, be careful not to overcook it by warming it.
-It is recommended that you gradually thaw your frozen crab over several hours, and not to collect the crab if your recipe allows you to eat the cold crab.
-If you want to reheat it, you can dip it in boiling water for 2 minutes, or crack it and bake it in the oven covered with garlic butter, for example.
+Crab is often sold cooked and then frozen, a method that helps to better preserve quality.
+Since it is already cooked, it is necessary to be careful not to overcook it by heating it.
+It is recommended that you gradually defrost your frozen crab over several hours, and do not anneal the crab if your recipe allows you to eat the crab cold.
+If you want to warm it up, you can dip it in boiling water for 2 minutes, or crack it and bake it in the oven covered garlic butter, for example.
 Avoid overcooking and drying the flesh unnecessarily.

-Good quality crab can be eaten very well simply cooked and shelled, with a sauce, and in recipes like classic crab cakes or crab salad.
+The good quality crab can be enjoyed very well simply cooked and peeled, with a sauce, and in recipes such as the classic crab cakes or crab salad.